osrm/sigma/README.md

 - The end user connects to an EVM-compatible wallet *A* (we used Brave Wallet for testing)
 - The backend creates a Circle Programmable Wallet *X* on Solana that is linked to wallet *A*
 - When a user initiates a deposit:
-  - Wallet *A* signs an EVM-side USDC transfer transaction to initiate the transfer
+  - Wallet *A* signs an EVM-side USDC transfer transaction to start cross-chain bridging
   - The system waits for Circle Attestation
   - Programmable Wallet *X* signs a Solana-side token receive transaction
   - Programmable Wallet *X* signs a Solana-side Windfall deposit transaction